ray-project/kuberay/docs/guidance/kuberay-with-MCAD.md

-# Kuberay integration with MCAD (Multi-Cluster-App-Dispatcher)
+# KubeRay integration with MCAD (Multi-Cluster-App-Dispatcher)

 The multi-cluster-app-dispatcher is a Kubernetes controller providing mechanisms for applications to manage batch jobs in a single or multi-cluster environment.
 For more details please refer [here](https://github.com/IBM/multi-cluster-app-dispatcher).